 The ultimate guide to AI in radiology provides information on the technology, the industry, the promises and the challenges of the AI radiology field.
 Currently, we are on the brink of a new era in radiology artificial intelligence.
 AI has had a strong focus on image analysis for a long time and has been showing promising results.
 Therefore, there are great expectations around applying AI to radiological images.

 Radiology has been around for over a century and has known impactful innovations during that time.
 The discovery of X-rays by Wilhelm Roentgen in 1895 being the first breakthrough, after which came many more.
 Positron emission tomography (PET) in the 60s, computed tomography (CT) in the early 70s, and MRI in the late 70s, which on its own includes a long list of different imaging options enabling physicians to measure not only different structures but also function of the body.
 Anno 2019 radiology has its own department in (almost) every hospital and imaging is a crucial part of most patient exams.1

-To brief the modern radiologist we are building this ultimate guide to AI in radiology providing information on the technology, the industry, the promises and the challenges of this emerging field.
+To brief the modern radiologist we have prepared this ultimate guide to AI in radiology.

 Before we get started, let's make sure we completely understand each other by defining some concepts used on this web page.

 An algorithm is a set of step-by-step instructions which can be followed to accomplish a goal or solve a problem.
 A cooking recipe can be an algorithm, just like directions to the hospital.
 Most of the time, however, we refer to computer algorithms.
 These are pieces of computer code aimed at solving specific problems.
 You insert data, the computer algorithm performs calculations based on this data, and gives you an output; the solution to the problem.
 In the context of radiology, an algorithm is usually a piece of computer code that takes a medical image as input and returns an answer to help the radiologist with his/her analysis.